restaking-cloud/native-delegation-for-plus/README.md

 - `k2.eth1-private-key`: The private key of the proposer(s) representative wallet.
 This key is essential for signing registration messages and interacting with all the smart contracts.
 NOTE: This key is the only wallet key that would be granted permission to manage validators on-chain and act as their representative.
 Keep this wallet safe.
+This module also supports the use of multiple representative wallets, in which case provide a comma separated list of private keys. [eg. `k2.eth1-private-key 1234567890abcdef1234567890abcdef12345f,1234567890abcdef1234567890abcdef12345f`
+].
+The keys should be in order of priority, with the first key being the primary key.
+The module will use the first key to run contract calls and reward claim transactions.
+The additional keys are used to natively delegate or exit validators of varied payout recipients per key.

 - `k2.beacon-node-url`: The URL of the beacon node.
 This URL is required for syncing with the Ethereum Consensus Layer.